-Given these lacunae, it would be logical for research to concentrate on survey, establishing what languages are spoken where and the basic sociolinguistics of the speech communities, as well as descriptive work, creating grammars and dictionaries that are technically accurate but also locally usable.
-This would create an evidence base for language development, working to elaborate orthographies, prepare literacy materials, publish texts and work out how to link these with new technologies, the internet and mobile phone text messaging.
+Given these lacunae, it would be logical for linguistic researchers to concentrate on survey, establishing what languages are spoken where and the basic sociolinguistics of the speech communities, as well as documentary and descriptive work, creating grammars, dictionaries, and text corpora that are technically accurate but also locally usable.
+This would create an evidence base for language development, working to elaborate orthographies, prepare literacy materials and audiovisual products, publish texts and work out how to link these with new technologies, the internet and mobile phone text messaging.